 Unlock your account by following the instructions to reset your password.
 If you are unsure or concerned about why your account has been locked—or if you have difficulty unlocking your accounts—we ask that you contact IT Services for assistance.

-Follow the instructions below to set (or reset) your password in BOSS under the Personal Information > Change Passwords or View Usernames screen.
+Follow the instructions below to set (or reset) your account passwords in BOSS under the Personal Information > View System Accounts and Change Password screen.
 Please follow the guidelines for setting a strong password.

-The NetID account is the primary user account at UALR, but certain applications use other legacy accounts.
-If you have verified your NetID password, but still cannot log into a particular application, look that application up in our Application Registry to see if you should use one of your other accounts.
+The NetID account is the primary university user account, but certain applications use other legacy accounts like the original NetID, a BOSS T-number, etc. If you have verified your password, but still cannot log into a particular application, look that application up in our Application Registry to see if you should use one of your other accounts.

 view support options →